litterbox-sf-fall/blocs_procs_n_lamdbas/README.md

 ##Blocks vs Procs
 * Exactly the same, except...
-* Blocks can't be stored in variables; however, procs can!
+* Blocks can't be stored in variables; however, Procs can!

 ##Procs Examples